Find out more

 You can download the standard as a PDF file here:

-Manufacturers of office and facility furniture will be able to have their products certified according to this standard in the course of 2018.
+Manufacturers of office and facility furniture can have their products certified according to this standard.

 The certification will be made by independent certification bodies that are accredited according to national guidelines.